-* UBS misses Q1 net profit view amid 1.16 bln Sfr charge on own debt
+* UBS misses Q1 net profit view amid 1.16 bln Sfr charge on

 * UBS investment bank slides to quarterly pretax loss